 A student who completes this degree program is qualified to apply for teaching licensure in early childhood education.
 This course of study requires 120 credit hours.
 Students first complete 41 credit hours in general education courses and 30 credit hours in coursework for the major.
 They then take 41 more credit hours in professional education courses and pass the Praxis II Elementary Content Knowledge Exam before participating in a fall practicum and a spring semester of student teaching in their senior year.

-Bachelor of Science in Education: Integrated Studies
+Bachelor of Science in Education: Integrative Studies

 This integrated studies program prepares students for teaching grades 4-8.
 The program includes two residency semesters, in which students participate in field experiences and student teaching opportunities.
 Courses cover such areas as urban middle school education, literacy, middle grades teaching methods and research.
 Students who complete this program can apply for state licensure.

-Bachelor of Science in Education: Teaching all Learners
+Bachelor of Science in Education: Teaching All Learners

 Students in this program prepare for licensure in K-6 education and modified K-12 special education.
 An endorsement is also available for students who want to earn comprehensive K-12 special education licensure.
 Students participate in two residency semesters and acquire skills to teach math, social studies and science.
 Required courses cover methods for teaching and assessing students with disabilities.
 To qualify for comprehensive licensure in special education, students take three additional courses.